 Getting the campsite right is key.
-It’s where you’re going to be sleeping for the night, so you want to make it cosy, right?
-In order to get your home away from home (whilst still at home) set up properly, it’s going to take some teamwork.
-Set up your tent like you would at a regular campsite by finding a smooth, flat surface to get set up on, once you’ve found that you can get the whole family to work.
-Whether it be spreading out the flysheet or putting poles together, everyone can pitch in!
+It’s where you’re going to be sleeping for the night, so you want to make it as comfy as possible.
+In order to get your home away from home (while still at home) set up properly, it’s going to take some teamwork.
+Set up your tent like you would at a regular campsite by finding a smooth, flat surface to pitch on.
+Once you’ve found that, you can get the whole family to work.
+Whether it's spreading out the flysheet or putting poles together, everyone can chip in!

-Once you’ve set up, make it extra cosy by bringing some sleeping mats, blankets or even an inflatable air mattress for extra comfy cushioning.
-You could also hang some lamps or string lights up around the tent to illuminate your campsite and make it magical with a lovely soft glow, making everyone feel more comfortable to spend a night in the outdoors.
+Once your basic setup is complete, make it extra cosy with sleeping mats, blankets or even an inflatable air mattress for extra cushioning.
+You could also hang some lamps or string lights up around the tent to illuminate your campsite and give it a magical soft glow.

 Cook up some grub

-Camping at home means you could whip up something good in the kitchen and bring it outside for the family to enjoy (and there’s absolutely nothing wrong with that!) but where’s the fun in that?
+Camping at home means you can whip up something good in the kitchen and bring it outside for the family to enjoy, anice option to have but where’s the fun in that?
 One of the best bits of camping is eating around the campfire!
-Plus, a great chef knows that there’s no substitute for cooking over an open flame, so get the grill out, get the hot dogs on and cook up a proper feast for you and the family.
+Plus, a great chef knows that there’s no substitute for cooking over an open flame.
+So, get the grill out, throw on some burgers and sausages, and cook up a proper feast for everyone.

-Once the mains are done with and the plates have been scraped, it’s time for the sweet and sticky camping classic, marshmallows!
-Hold them over the grill until they’re golden brown, for the perfect gooey bite.
-Or keep them roasting over the fire to get them to your liking!
+Once the mains are done with, it’s time for the sweet and sticky camping classic, marshmallows!
+Hold them over the grill until they’re golden brown, and enjoy the perfect gooey snack.

-Alternatively, if you don’t have a grill or firepit, do it the old-fashioned way and pack sandwiches and other snacks to eat with some tasty treats thrown in there.
+Alternatively, if you don’t have a grill or firepit, do it the old-fashioned way and pack sandwiches and savoury snacks with some sweet treats for after.

 Keep the little ones entertained

-As we mentioned before, without proper planning, you run the risk of having some bored children on your hands, and nobody wants that, so keep them busy.
-Plan out a few activities for everyone to take part in, that way the kids stay entertained and you get some quality bonding time with your them, so everybody wins!
+As we mentioned before, without proper planning, you run the risk of having some bored children on your hands, and nobody wants that.
+Keep them busy by planning out a few activities for everyone to take part in.
+That way the kids stay entertained and you get some quality bonding time with your them - everybody wins!

-Here’s a few ideas to keep them busy:
+Here’s a few ideas to keep them entertained:

-- Build a fort: Using duvets, blankets and cushions from the house, the washing line, some branches and a bit of imagination, you can build the fort of your dreams.
-Whether it be a blanket fort, a cushion castle or a duvet den, it’s fun for everyone involved, and a well-built fort could stay up for long after the camping trip is over.
+- Build a fort: Using duvets, blankets and cushions from the house, a washing line, some branches and a bit of imagination, you can build the fort of your dreams.
+Whether it be a blanket fort, a cushion castle or a duvet den, it’s fun for everyone involved, and ther's no reason why a well-built fort can't stay up for long after the camping trip is over.

-- Run races & play games: Have an afternoon filled with fun by playing games around your back garden and running races.
-Set up your own little family Olympics, design a backyard obstacle course or have a beanbag toss, the possibilities are endless.
+- Run races & play games: Have an afternoon filled with fun by playing games and running races around your back garden.
+Set up your own little Sports Day as shown in our Garden Olympics Guide.

-- Organise a treasure hunt: It’s important to plan this one in advance to plant clues and prizes for the little one’s to find.
-Have them work as a team to find the loot or pit them against one another to see who can find all the clues to win the prize first!
+- Organise a treasure hunt: It’s important to plan this one in advance so you can plant clues and prizes for the kids to find.
+Have them work as a team to find the loot or pit them against one another to see who can find all the clues first to win the prize!

 - Stargazing: Is there a better way to end a day than to look up into the great unknown with awe?
 Stargazing is a great hobby that anyone can take part in.
 Let the kids count the stars and draw the constellations above, create some imaginative backstories for them all and discuss the cosmos, all from the comfort of your back garden.

-We know it might be tempting to run inside the house and grab something you might have forgotten or something you didn’t think you’d want, but try and set a rule to stay outdoors during your backyard camping trip.
-You wouldn’t be able to just nip inside on a normal camping trip, and you want to keep it authentic, don’t you?
-Try it, see how you get on…
+We know it might be tempting to run inside the house and grab something you might have forgotten, but try and set a rule to stay outdoors during your backyard camping trip.
+You wouldn’t be able to just nip inside on a normal camping trip, and it's more fun if you keep it authentic.